rinatkhaziev/wp-frontend-uploader/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Tweak the plugin's settings in: Settings -> Frontend Uploader Settings
 1. Use the following shortcode in post or page: [fu-upload-form]
-1. You can moderate uploaded files in Media -> Manage UGC menu
+1. Moderate uploaded files in Media -> Manage UGC menu
+1. Moderate user posts in Posts -> Manage UGC

 == Screenshots ==